 Dr. Milt Engelke studied Zoysiagrass at Texas A & M University for 32 years.
 “This species, I think, is the best environmental grass we have,” Engelke says.
 “It can survive with little or no maintenance.”

 Zoysia SodLess Water

 Once established, Zoysia grasses require less water than other warm-season turfgrasses.
-Briggs Ranch, a golf course grassed with Zeon Zoysia in San Antonio, Texas, reports using 20% to 30% less water for irrigation as compared to golf courses grassed with Bermudagrass.
+Briggs Ranch, a golf course grassed with BRF Zeon Zoysia in San Antonio, Texas, reports using 20% to 30% less water for irrigation as compared to golf courses grassed with Bermudagrass.

 The family of Zoysiagrasses has a built-in mechanism that helps it to stand up to drought.
 The grass will go dormant, slightly off color, and shut down growth until water through irrigation or rainfall returns.

 “I really believe the drought response is high,” says Dr. Brian Schwartz, turfgrass breeder at the University of Georgia.

 The Zoysiagrass Solution for Salinity

 Salt is an issue for many turfgrass sites around the world.
 Though some grasses like paspalum have been touted for their salt tolerance, without freshwater flushing, the soil and the grass will eventually fail under high salt conditions.
 But zoysiagrass handles salt differently.
 The zoysia plant removes salt from the soil and deposits it on the grass leaf blade.
 To remove salt from a saline soil, simply mow the grass and remove the clippings.
 Over time, the soil will be returned to health, just by planting zoysia.
 Dr. Milt Engelke’s more than three decades as a turfgrass scientist have shown there’s a better answer to salinity issues.
 That answer is zoysiagrass.

 New Zoysia Varieties Offer Enhanced Ability to Extract Salt from Soil and Water